miguel12345/UnityWireframeRenderer/README.md

 # UnityWireframeRenderer
-Get a beautiful cross-platform wireframe renderer for your models in just one click
+Get a beautiful cross-platform wireframe renderer for your meshes in just one click

 ![](meshRendererExample.gif)